spamb0t/RMWatcher/README.md

 ## Description

-**RMWatcher** is a simple Windows utility (written in C#) for periodically checking for updates to Reddit posts that contain magnet and/or torrent links (useful where RSS won't work).
-If a post is updated, RMWatcher automatically opens the magnet or `.torrent` link with your associated app.
+**RMWatcher** is a Windows utility (written in C#) for monitoring Reddit posts (and soon any website) for updates containing magnet or `.torrent` links.
+If a change is detected, RMWatcher automatically opens the link in your default torrent application.

 ---